Drill press

 A drill press is a drilling machine suitable for quick and easy drilling of straight holes, countersinking or counterboring that are perpendicular to both directions of a table surface.
 In comparison, it is more difficult and less repeatable to drill perpendicularly with a hand-held drill.

 Two common variants are the benchtop drill press for mounting to a workbench and the larger floor-standing drill press for mounting to the floor, and they should preferably be securely mounted to prevent them from tipping over.
 A special variant is the magnetic drilling machine, which is a mobile drilling machine intended to be magnetically clamped during use, and is used to some extent for field repairs and production in industry.

-Drill presses can be divided into two main types depending on their construction:
+Drill presses can be divided into three main types depending on their construction: